 Secure an NHS Job with ID Medical – Sign Up With Us Today!

-ID Medical work with 90% of NHS trusts, helping international doctors and nurses secure their dream NHS post.
+We’re proud to work with all NHS trusts across the country, helping international doctors and nurses secure their dream NHS post.

 We can support with: